 A pre-termination hearing includes a pre-action notice and an opportunity to respond.
 This must be done before any disciplinary action that affects the "property rights" of the employee, i.e., that which results in a loss of pay and/or employment.
 Current administrative rules require a written pre-action notice when considering suspension without pay, demotion with a loss of pay, or termination of employment.
 Additionally, a written final notice of action must be provided to the employee.

 There are certain required items of information that must be included in the pre-action and final notices.
 Since these are critically important, a supervisor should seek assistance in preparing the notices.
-A representative from Human Resource Management Services is always available to assist in these actions.
+Human Resource Management Services is always available to assist in these actions.
 A review of documents by the Assistant Attorney General assigned to assist agencies in human resource matters is strongly recommended.
 Supervisors must always be aware of their own agency’s policy on disciplinary actions.

 Management of employee performance by supervisors involves a spectrum of actions, which should begin immediately upon identification of a performance problem.
 Early attention to resolving performance problems can often prevent the more complicated disciplinary actions that may be required later.
 During the early stages of performance management, there is an opportunity to involve the employee in the process, and this will often provide an open line of communication that can be helpful throughout the process.

 When disciplinary action becomes necessary, however, supervisors must follow proper procedures.
 Throughout the process, a human resource officer from Human Resource Management Services can provide significant guidance.
 A visit with an Assistant Attorney General will most often be appropriate.

 - Each agency that employs regular, "classified" employees has a Human Resource Management Services staff member assigned to assist in general human resource matters.